cache2k/cache2k/src/site/markdown/rationale.md

 On the other hand creating a new object for each event is additional overhead and adds one more indirection complicating clients.
 The choice was made against good API design practices, to keep it more simple.

+## No Arrays as Values

+Using arrays as values is not supported, because the cache operations testing for equality, like `Cache.replaceIfEquals` will not work as desired on arrays.

+Supporting arrays is feasible, some cache implementations allow arrays and solve the problem of equality by making the equality a customization option.
+The only argument for arrays is to save the extra object instance.
+Supporting arrays, would make the cache code base more complex with little benefit.

+To support caching of arrays of primitive types, some standard wrapper object should be provided.

+Maybe we should drop the check of array value type in the configuration, since it will never completely protect against the usage of arrays.
+In case the cache is by-reference only and no operations are used that check for equality, arrays would work as values.